Español

 They both stage (classify) this cancer based on 3 factors:

-Numbers or letters after T, N, and M provide more details about each of these factors.
+Numbers or letters after T, N, and M give more details about each of these factors.
 Higher numbers mean the cancer is more advanced.
 Once a person’s T, N, and M categories have been determined, this information is combined in a process called stage grouping to assign an overall stage.

 Endometrial cancer staging can be complex, so ask your doctor to explain it to you in a way you understand.